-Meanwhile… you can work on this scrumptious mini mochi cakes recipe…
+Meanwhile… you can work on this scrumptious mini mochi cake recipe…

 What Is Mochi Cake?

 Mochi cake is a traditional Japanese rice pastry.
 It’s composed of glutinous sweet flour rice, so this dessert is gluten-free!

-It’s gooey in the inside and crispy outside.
+It’s gooey on the inside and crispy outside.
 There are many types of mochi cakes.
 Hawaiian butter mochi cake is probably one of the most popular.

-You may also see extra dry ingredients added in the recipe such as shredded coconut, matcha powder, cocoa powder or even black sesame.
+You may also see extra dry ingredients added to the recipe, such as shredded coconut, matcha powder, cocoa powder, or even black sesame.

 However, I wanted to create a quick and easy mochi recipe with simple ingredients!

 Ingredients Needed To Make Mochi Cake

-Strawberry milk — You can sub the strawberry milk for regular milk.
+Strawberry milk — You can substitute strawberry milk for regular milk.
 But the strawberry adds a very subtle sweetness, and it’s our fun twist.
 It can be found at most major grocery stores.
 Traditionally, unsweetened coconut milk is also and can be used.